ai-med/ComBatHarmonization/README.md

 # Detect and Correct Bias in Multi-Site Neuroimaging Datasets

-Source code for our styudy on detecting and correcting Bias in Multi-Site Neuroimaging Datasets.
+Source code for our study on detecting and correcting Bias in Multi-Site Neuroimaging Datasets.

 Manuscript: https://arxiv.org/abs/2002.05049